kazkojima/colorlight-i5-tips/README.md

 This is a tiny collection of tips for [Colorlight i5 FPGA board](https://github.com/wuxx/Colorlight-FPGA-Projects).

+### Updates (Jan 6 2021)

+* Change the order of ethernet PHYs.
+* Add PHY configuration to BIOS.
+* Add a linux patch and .dts so as to enable the interrupt on the ethernet.

 ## Quick start

 See [get-start](https://github.com/wuxx/Colorlight-FPGA-Projects/blob/master/get-start.md) of the above original site.
 The board has the CMSIS-DAP link for debug and serial port.
 The site gives the "dapprog" which is a wrapper script of OpenOCD for convenience.